AntonVanAssche/sw/README.md

   sw - An overly complicated wallpaper switcher for Hyprland.

 Options:
   -s, --silent                    Suppress output when necessary.
   -h, --help                      Show this message and exit.
   -v, --version                   Show the installed version of sw.

 Commands:
-  config   Manage the configuration of sw history  Manage wallpaper history next     Set the next wallpaper prev     Set the previous wallpaper in the queue queue    Manage the wallpaper queue set      Set a wallpaper from file or dir status   Show current wallpaper status timer    Manage the sw systemd timer
+  config    Manage the configuration of sw favorite  Manage favorite wallpapers history   Manage wallpaper history next      Set the next wallpaper prev      Set the previous wallpaper in the queue queue     Manage the wallpaper queue set       Set a wallpaper from file or dir status    Show current wallpaper status timer     Manage the sw systemd timer
 ```

 For more detailed information on each command, you can use the `--help`.